kundan645/Nova-OS/README.md

 This leads to inefficiency, manual work, and poor decision-making.

-NEXUS AI solves this by providing one intelligent platform powered by AI.
+NovaOS solves this by providing one intelligent platform powered by AI.

 ---

 # 🎯 Solution

-NEXUS AI acts as a virtual employee that can:
+NovaOS acts as a virtual employee that can:

 - Answer business questions
 - Generate invoices